wanelo/pause/README.md

 [![Build status](https://secure.travis-ci.org/wanelo/pause.png)](http://travis-ci.org/wanelo/pause)

-Pause is a Redis-backed rate-limiting client.
+Pause is a flexible Redis-backed rate-limiting client.
 Use it to track events, with rules around how often they are allowed to occur within configured time checks.

+Because Pause is Redis-based, multiple ruby processes (even distributed across multiple servers) can track and report events together, and then query whether a particular identifier should be rate limited or not.

+Sample applications include IP-based blocking based on HTTP request volume (see related gem "spanx"), throttling push notifications as to not overwhelm the user with too much frequency, etc.

 ## Installation